-- From a 2008 WhatsApp chat between two members of Kingspan's K15 technical/ marketing teams as a finished product have met the criteria for class 0.
+- From a 2008 WhatsApp chat between two members of Kingspan's K15 technical/ marketing teams

+No cigar again, K15 was worse than the K5, both look on track for a class 1, but neither as a finished product have met the criteria for class 0.
 This is where the regs that state that you can claim it from the facing start to cause issues, we have a class 0 facing on K15 and therefore according to part B lof the ADB/Building Codel can then claim that anything with that facer is class 0, but when tested as a complete product as placed on the market it's not class 0.